Beer is one of the most popular and oldest beverages in the world.

 - Legalities and financial management: Disposing of expired beer involves navigating various legal and financial intricacies.
 At Shapiro, we handle all necessary permits, licenses, and regulatory requirements to ensure compliance with waste management regulations.
 Our team is well-versed in the complexities of waste disposal, allowing our clients to focus on their core business operations.

-- Recycling and destruction: Once the expired beer reaches our processing facilities, we implement advanced recycling and beverage destruction methods.
+- Recycling and destruction: Once the expired beer reaches our processing facilities, we implement advanced brewery waste recycling methods.
 Throughout the years, we have built a nationwide network of certified facilities that allow for efficient and secure disposal and recycling.
 Our goal is to maximize the recycling potential, minimizing waste sent to landfills.

 Expired Beer Disposal Best Practices